 Evaluating the structural and durability performance of mass timber housing modules.

 Developing panelized housing prototypes that leverage the cost efficiencies of computer-controlled prefabrication.
 Researching digital prefabrication of mass timber panels to retrofit existing multi-family housing stock.

 The Oregon Mass Timber Coalition is partnering with regional workforce boards, industry, community-based organizations, labor unions and community colleges to create a Mass Timber workforce strategy.

-The strategy is modeled on Forterra’s program in Washington State and will establish training locations around the state that connect rural and urban communities through job opportunities in forestry, fabrication, construction, and manufacturing.
+The strategy will establish training locations around the state that connect rural and urban communities through job opportunities in forestry, fabrication, construction, and manufacturing.
 The program is envisioned to be a resource for pre-apprenticeship programs, providing space for additional hands-on training and classroom education to meet pre-apprentice requirements and creating a pathway to living wage jobs in communities.

 Oregon's Department of Land Conservation and Development will create model development codes to make it easier to build using modular mass timber panels.

 DLCD will also work directly with wildfire-impacted communities to implement code changes that will allow for rapid development of new mass timber modular housing.